adeo/mozaic-design-system/src/pages/Principles/index.md

 #### One charter
 Consulting and using this charter will allow you to know and understand the brand's way of representing and expressing itself.
 This document is a summary.
 Here you will all the information, explanations and files available for use.

-### OUR AMBITION
-We want to be seen as a leading company that advances the market and makes people grow.

-### OUR VISION
-We want to be the brand-solutions that allows everyone to accomplish by completing their home project.

-### OUR PERSONALITY
-We want it to be expressed through our qualities: pedagogue, benevolent, helpful, competent, close, inspiring, economical, anticipatory, honest.

 <br/>